indeedwatson/rofi-twitch/README.md

 chmod +x rofi-twitch
 ```

-Edit `rofi-twitch` with your Twitch username.
-You can also add aliases for your most viewed
+Copy the sample `settings` file to `~/.config/rofi-twitch/` and edit it with your Twitch username.
-channels to save those precious keystrokes
+You can also add aliases for your most viewed channels to save those precious keystrokes.

 ## Usage